-The second Let's Talk Value event will look at the continuing the dialogue about value and looking through the lens of of integrated thinking and reporting – a strategic approach to communicating how an organisation uses resources to create value for its stakeholders beyond their financial inputs.
-This one-day symposium will discuss new developments, challenges and progress in how institutions communicate and report the value created through all their activities education and research.
+The second Let's Talk Value event will look at continuing the dialogue about value and looking through the lens of integrated thinking and reporting – a strategic approach to communicating how an organisation uses resources to create value for its stakeholders beyond their financial inputs.
+This one-day symposium will discuss new developments, challenges and progress in how institutions communicate and report the value created through all their activities in education and research.

 We will showcase insights from beyond HE and debate some critical issues to challenge HE leaders to be more holistic and to demonstrate, beyond financial, the value that universities create for students, society and the economy.
 It will consider how institutional strategies, such as sustainability, knowledge exchange and the effective use of resources can help senior leaders (both professional and academic), to demonstrate value and make better decisions for sustainable success.

 We will hear from some universities who have, and are looking at, ‘value’ using a multi-capitals approach such as integrated reporting (a principles-based framework), as a lens to help them navigate the changing expectations of different stakeholders and to better articulate and demonstrate the value they create for all stakeholders.
 The re-thinking of value by this pathfinder group of universities has shown some real insights on how to tackle the current challenges around perceptions of value and communicating how higher education creates value.

 Even though universities are primarily about people, ideas and relationships, management focus is often on financial performance and inputs rather than outputs and outcomes.
 Thinking in a more integrated way brings stakeholders of a university onto the same level playing field when it comes to understanding impacts and outcomes.
 This is much deeper and wider than value for money – it is about understanding the relationships between the resources available to a university, the stakeholders impacted by the activities of the institution and the consequent creation (or destruction) of value across all activities.